-Response # Summary of Comment Response Comment #s Bates Label / Transcript CPPA_RM1_45D AY purpose in Section 3 of the CPRA.
-Clarify that requirements in §§ 7052(a), (b) and 7053 are only applicable to the extent such third parties also meet the definition of "business" under the CPRA. require that a third party also be a "business," nor does it exclude nonprofits.
-Comment's suggestion to exempt third parties that are not also businesses from the requirements in §§ 7052 and 7053 would be inconsistent with the statute's language and would weaken the protection of consumers' rights, contradicting the purpose and intent of the people of the State of California in enacting the statute.
+Response # Summary of Comment Response Comment #s Bates Label / Transcript CPPA_RM1_45D AY that requirements in §§ 7052(a), (b) and 7053 are only applicable to the extent such third parties also meet the definition of "business" under the CCPA. exclude nonprofits.
+Comments' suggestion to exempt third parties that are not also businesses from the requirements in §§ 7052 and 7053 would be inconsistent with the statute's language and would weaken the protection of consumers' rights, contradicting the purpose and intent of the people of the State of California in enacting the statute.
 Consistent with the statute's definition of "third party," §§ 7052 and 7053 apply to third parties, regardless of whether they are businesses or nonprofits.
 563. Add the audit-and-testing language from § 7051(a)(7) (relating to service providers) to § 7053(a)(4) (relating to third parties), rather than requiring a third party to attest to compliance, because commenter has found more opt-out consent failures between businesses and third parties than between businesses and service providers or contractors.
 Some will argue against the burdens of testing and auditing, but scanning can be accomplished via low-cost software.
-No change has been made in response to this comment.
+No change has been made in response to these comments.
 Adding the audit-and-testing language from § 7051(a)(7) to § 7053(a)(4) would not be more effective in carrying out the purpose and intent of the CCPA.
-The example included in § 7053(a)(4) provides sufficient guidance to businesses in relation to Civil Code § 1798.100(d)(3), which requires that a business that collects a consumer's personal information and sells it to, or shares it with, a third party, must grant itself rights to take reasonable and appropriate steps to help ensure that the third party uses the personal information transferred in a manner consistent with the business' obligations.
+The example included in § 7053(a)(4) provides sufficient guidance to businesses in relation to Civil Code § 1798.100(d)(3), which requires that a business that collects a consumer's personal information and sells it to, or shares it with, a third party, must grant itself rights to take reasonable and appropriate steps to help ensure that the third party uses the personal information transferred in a manner consistent with the business's obligations.
 W27-3 W27-4 W27-5 O7-2 0257 0258 0259 D1 25:19-26:3 564.
-Remove or amend §§ 7051(a)(2)'s and 7053(a)(1)-(2)'s requirements regarding businesses' agreements because: (1) businesses enter into master agreements with vendors and service providers, with details of specific products or services specified in other documents (e.g. , purchase orders, statements of work) or communications (e.g. , emails); and (2) the regulations should provide flexibility for the use of "standardized industry contracts No change has been made in response to this comment.
-The comment's proposed changes would conflict with the CCPA.
+Remove or amend §§ 7051(a)(2)'s and 7053(a)(1)-(2)'s requirements regarding businesses' agreements because: (1) businesses enter into master agreements with vendors and service providers, with details of specific products or services specified in other documents (e.g., purchase orders, statements of work) or communications (e.g., emails); and (2) the regulations should provide flexibility for the use of "standardized industry contracts that identify the specific No change has been made in response to these comments.
+The comments' proposed changes would conflict with the CCPA.
 See Response # 553.
 Whether master agreements with details in purchase orders, statements of work, and other documents meet the CCPA's and these regulations is a fact-specific determination.
-Similarly, whether a standardized industry contract would comply with CCPA's and these regulations' requirements is a fact-specific determination.
-The commenter should consult with an attorney who is aware of all pertinent facts and relevant compliance concerns.
-To the extent the comment suggests that a standard industry contract could comply with CCPA and these regulations W11-51 W48-13 W65-17 W68-18 W69-24 0153 0491 0694 0753-0757 0768
+Similarly, whether a standardized industry contract would comply with the CCPA's and these regulations' requirements is a fact-specific determination.
+The commenters should consult with an attorney who is aware of all pertinent facts and relevant compliance concerns.
+To the extent the comments suggest that a standard industry contract could comply with the CCPA and these regulations without, e.g., identifying the specific Business W11-51 W48-13 W65-17 W68-18 W69-24 0153 0491 0720 0753-0757 0768